Corbett · North-West Highlands

 Sgurr a' Mhuilinn — common questions

-- Sgurr a' Mhuilinn is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 10km with 850m of ascent and takes most walkers 3-5 hours.
+- Sgurr a' Mhuilinn carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 10km, 850m of ascent and a 3-5 hour day on the standard route.
 Terrain: Decent stalkers' path on the lower slopes — well-built for grouse moor management.

-- Where do I park for Sgurr a' Mhuilinn?
+- Where should I park to climb Sgurr a' Mhuilinn?

 - Standard parking is at NH274515 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Sgurr a' Mhuilinn?
+- When should I climb Sgurr a' Mhuilinn?

 - The standard good-weather months for Sgurr a' Mhuilinn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.